Henry Radclyffe, 2nd Earl of Sussex: Marriages and children

 The Complete Peerage gives the date of death for his first wife as 18 September 1534.
 Burke's Peerage agrees on the date but changes the year to 1537.
 Either way, Henry would not remain a widower for long.

 He married secondly Anne Calthorpe.
-The marriage resulted in a divorce or annulment in 1555, but they had two known children:
+The marriage resulted in a divorce or annulment in 1555, but they had three known children: